ZubairMohamed/WebjetUI/README.md

 - Docker compose was used to accommodate a growing code base.
 We can easily spin up other services/backends using the compose file compared to docker run.
 - Project does not describe any fonts, font sizes, padding, margins, colours.
 To make estimates of these value I used various tools and technology such as Figma combined with my best judgement where appropriate.
 For example the UI seems to be using the Roboto font which would also match with fonts used across webjet.com.au.
 - At the time of developing React 19 has just been released.
 I still opted for React 18 as this has been used in the field for longer than the latest version which is helpful for the stability of the project.
 It will also be supported for quite some time before we need to upgrade.
-- Certain components are not shown in the mockups e.g. filters section is not displayed in the mockup for tablet and mobile.
-Best judgement is used when mockup for components do not exist or are missing from a particular size display.
+- Certain components are not shown in the mock-ups e.g. filters section is not displayed in the mock-up for tablet and mobile.
+Best judgement is used when mock-up for components do not exist or are missing from a particular size display.
 - Material UI (MUI) is a component library that was added to speed up app development.
 MUI contains prebuilt components that are performant and compliant with web standards.
 - Hotel Star Rating System: Since a hotel could receive a decimal point rating e.g `4.5 out of 5` stars a decision was made to treat the rating system as `X and up`.
 Here X becomes the lowest selected value.
 For example if the smallest checkbox selected is `2` then display all hotels with a rating of `2 or greater`.
 If no checkboxes are selected we would rather show the user all the hotels because we want to try to avoid the situation where no hotels are being displayed to increase conversions.
 When the smallest rating of 1 is selected, regardless of any other selections all hotels will be displayed that match the other filter criteria as the system adopts a `X & up` approach.
 Ideally this control would use a range slider to simplify its use and understandability to the end user.
 - To communicate more information to a user certain UI elements may have been added e.g. rating system text which shows which hotels will be displayed.